-The Company obtained shareholder authority at the last Annual General Meeting held on 6 June 2013 to buy back up to 9,319,176 Shares of U.S.\$0.01 each which represents 10% of the Company's issued share capital.
-This authority will expire at the end of the next Annual General Meeting of the Company or, if earlier, 5 June 2014.
-The maximum price which may be paid for such a Share is 105% of the average of the middle market quotations for the five business days preceding the purchase and the minimum price which may be paid for a Share is its par value of U.S.\$0.01.
+The Company obtained shareholder authority at the last Annual General Meeting held on 9 May 2014 to buy back up to 936,196 Shares of U.S.\$0.1 each which represents 10% of the Company's issued share capital.
+This authority will expire at the end of the next Annual General Meeting of the Company or, if earlier, 8 May 2015.
+The maximum price which may be paid for such a Share is 105% of the average of the middle market quotations for the five business days preceding the purchase and the minimum price which may be paid for a Share is its par value of U.S.\$0.1.

 The Company may either retain any of its own Shares which it has purchased as treasury stock with a view to possible re-issue at a future date, or cancel them.
 The Company would consider holding any of its own Shares that it purchases pursuant to the authority conferred by this Resolution as treasury stock.
-This would give the Company the ability to re-issue Shares quickly and costeffectively, and would provide the Company with additional flexibility in the management of its capital base.
+This would give the Company the ability to re-issue Shares quickly and cost-effectively, and would provide the Company with additional flexibility in the management of its capital base.

 The Company initiated a limited share buy-back program on 26 September 2011.
-As of 31 December 2013 the issued share capital consisted of 93,619,645 shares of common stock with a nominal value of U.S.\$0.01 each.
-The Company as of 31 December 2013 held 427,887 shares in treasury; therefore the total number of voting rights in the Company is 93,191,758.
+As of 31 December 2014 the issued share capital consisted of 9,361,964 shares of common stock with a nominal value of U.S.\$0.1 each.